 Notifications will be sent by the system via email for various events like creating a user account or assigning a job.
 This section allows to configure the conditions under which these notification emails will be sent.

-Sets of notifications can be defined in a notification scheme and reused for various projects.
-If a notification scheme is declared as the default notification scheme, it will automatically be assigned to every existing project unless a different scheme is defined for this project.
+In a notification scheme, multiple notification settings can be defined and reused across various projects.
+If a notification scheme is declared as the default notification scheme, it is automatically assigned to every existing project, unless another scheme has already been defined for this project.

-For notifications to work properly it is required to both configure the email server settings as described in Section 10.6.3, “E-Mail” and make sure that all user accounts contain a valid email address.
+For notifications to work properly it is required to configure the email server settings as described in Section 10.5.3, “E-Mail Settings” and make sure that all user accounts contain a valid email address.

 Clicking thebutton creates a notification scheme.
-The Name and Description fields can be set here directly.
-If the Default check box is activated this notification scheme will be the default notification scheme which is per default applied to every project.
+The Name and Description fields can be set directly here.
+If the Default check box is activated this notification scheme becomes the default notification scheme which is applied to every project per default.

-By pressing the icon the notification edit tab is shown where the notifications and project assignments can be defined.
-Clicking the icon causes the notification scheme to be sceduled for deletion.
+By clicking the icon the notification edit tab is shown where the notifications and project assignments can be defined.
+Clicking the icon causes the notification scheme to be deleted.